Happy Death Day 2U: Plot

 The group finally discovers the correct algorithm, but a technical issue forces a delay.
-Faced with a choice of which reality she wants to be in when both time loops close, Tree decides to remain in the current dimension.
-Carter urges Tree to consider the consequences of living a life that is not truly hers and states that her experience with grief helped shape the person she is now.
-Tree hides from the killer in a hotel, but that evening, the news reports that Carter was murdered trying to save Lori at the hospital.
+Having to choose which reality she wants to be in when both time loops close, Tree decides to remain in this dimension.
+Carter urges Tree to consider the consequences of living a life that is not truly hers and states that her experience with grief helped who she is now.

+Tree hides from the killer in a hotel, but that evening, the news reports that Carter died trying to save Lori at the hospital.
 Tree kills herself by exploding a power station, deactivating the reactor so she can save Carter and Lori.
 The loop restarts and Tree decides to return to her own reality.
-She advises Lori to end her affair with her professor Gregory Butler, discovers that Danielle is cheating on Carter, and has a final conversation with her mother.
+She advises Lori to end her affair with her professor Gregory Butler, discovers that Danielle is cheating on Carter, and has a final conversation with her mom.

 Bronson confiscates the reactor before the group can activate it.
 Believing she is too weak to survive another loop, Tree insists they retrieve the device.
-The group enlists Danielle to distract Bronson while they recover the reactor.
-As Ryan readies the device, Tree goes to the hospital to rescue Lori from Tombs but is trapped by the second Babyface killer—revealed to be Dr. Butler trying to bury the evidence of his affair with Lori.
-Dr. Butler's wife Stephanie appears and shoots Lori, revealing she is in league with her husband, but he betrays and kills her as well.
-In the ensuing confrontation, Tree outsmarts Butler and kills him.
+They enlist Danielle to distract Bronson while they recover the reactor.
+As Ryan readies the device, Tree goes to the hospital to rescue Lori from Tombs but is trapped by the second Babyface killer—revealed to be Gregory trying to bury the evidence of his affair with Lori.
+Gregory's wife Stephanie appears and shoots Lori, revealing she is in league with her husband, but he betrays and kills her also.
+In the ensuing confrontation, Tree outsmarts Gregory and kills him.
 Lori survives, and Tree and Carter kiss as the reactor activates, sending Tree back to her original dimension on September 19.

 Later, Tree, Carter, Ryan, Samar, and Dre are escorted by agents to a DARPA laboratory, where the reactor has been moved for further experimentation.
-When the agents say they need a test subject in order to see how the machine works, Tree says she knows the perfect one.
-In her bedroom, Danielle wakes up, screaming in horror.
+As they need a test subject, Tree volunteers Danielle, who wakes up in her room, screaming in horror.